- Posts: 199

 "Alright."
 I agreed.

 "I feel like I should throw these metals into the bay."
-I told her.
+I told her, unpinning one of them and holding it in my hand.

 "Why would you say that?"
 She stepped up beside me looking down at our reflections in the water.